 Wanna be happier than a 90s kid at a High School Musical showing?
 Move to a Nordic country!
-Norway, Denmark and Iceland have officially been named the world’s happiest countries (in fact seven of the top ten are Nordic), and here’s why their people are loving life…
+Finland, Norway, Denmark and Iceland continue to rank in the top ten world’s happiest countries (in fact, the majority of the top ten are Nordic).
+We take a look at the habits of happy people who live here to find out exactly why they're loving life…

 Published by the United Nations, the World Happiness Report is an annual ranking of the world’s countries based on the idea that citizens who experience a high level of well-being, lead to a more progressive nation.
 Each report measures different areas that contribute to happiness as an individual and a community, including mental illness, the benefits of joy, ethics and legality.
 While education and income play a role in overall happiness, all the highest ranked countries had several things in common that you can easily adopt for a happier (and healthier) life.